tasbidrahman10/Smart-Patient-Follow-up-Health-Trend-Analytics/README.md

 ## 🎯 Overview

-The **Smart Patient Follow-Up System** is an intelligent healthcare management platform that automates patient monitoring and follow-up scheduling.
+The **Smart Patient Follow-Up System** is an intelligent healthcare management platform that automates patient monitoring and follow-up scheduling, generates visually understanbale analytics of health vitals without human touch.
 By leveraging modern web technologies and workflow automation, it ensures no patient is left behind in their treatment journey, while significantly reducing the administrative burden on healthcare providers.

 **Developed as part of:** CSE299 - Junior Capstone Design Project